16 Days of Activism Against Gender-based Violence

 Other Ways to Get Involved

 Beyond these 16 Days of Activism, there are many opportunities to be involved in on-campus efforts to prevent and address sexual and gender-based violence on campus.
 If you’re looking for on-going ways to be part of the solution:

 Attend an event hosted by the S&GBV Centre.
 For updates and information about upcoming events, please follow @wellness_uofg on social media or visit Gryphlife.

 Complete an online learning module including the Sexual and Gender-Based Violence Awareness Training for Students and/or the Sexual and Gender-Based Violence Support Module for Staff and Faculty, both available through the Self-Registration tab on Courselink.

 Request a customized training or workshop for your class, department, club or organization by connecting with the Sexual and Gender-Based Violence Education Coordinator at email@example.com

 Volunteer with the S&GBV Centre or learn more about becoming a SAFE Peer Helper by filling out the volunteer interest form

 Sexual & Gender-Based Violence Support & Education at the University of Guelph

-If you or someone you know has been impacted by sexual or gender-based violence, you are not alone and supports are available.
+If you or someone you know has been impacted by Sexual or Gender-Based violence, you are not alone and supports are available.
 You can connect with the Sexual and Gender-Based Violence Support Coordinator who provides coordinated support and resources following experiences of sexual and gender-based violence.
-They also provide consultation services to faculty and staff responding to disclosures of sexual violence.
+They also provide consultation services to faculty and staff responding to disclosures of Sexual and Gender-Based Violence.
 Anyone can refer a friend or themselves to the Coordinator by emailing firstname.lastname@example.org